CTSRD-CHERI/cheri-hybrid-c-guide/README.md

-This is the CHERI Hyrbid C/C++ Programming Guide, a short guide to help developers working with hybrid capability C/C++ understand the benefits that it brings, any code adaptations they might need to make, and how to interpret new compiler warnings and errors that arise with pure-capability
+This is the CHERI Hybrid C/C++ Programming Guide, a short guide to help developers working with hybrid capability C/C++ understand the benefits that it brings, any code adaptations they might need to make, and how to interpret new compiler warnings and errors that arise with pure-capability